ian-ampatin-ACDMC/CSOPESY-Marquee-Console/README.md

 1. Open Visual Studio.
 1. Select **Open Project or Solution**.
 1. Open the repository and select the *[APPLICATION NAME].sln* file.
+1. Open the *config.txt* file and change the default values to your liking.
+1. Run the program by clicking the green arrow head.

 ### Run the program with the executable only (Windows)
 1. Open a subdirectory for the GitHub repository. </br>